-- Disabilities If you have a disability that affects how you will need to do the work in this class, please let me know within the first week of class. - Academic Code of Conduct Cheating and plagiarism are not remotely acceptable in any way.
-Disruptive behavior in class-which here means on any of our course websites or by email -is not acceptable.
-Please be respectful of others. - Sensitive Material This is a university and you are adults.
+Disabilities If you have a disability that affects how you will need to do the work in this class, please let me know within the first week of class.

+Academic Code of Conduct Cheating and plagiarism are not remotely acceptable in any way.
+You are responsible for knowing whether your own behavior qualifies as plagiarism.
+Disruptive behavior in class-which here includes audio, video, or text on any of our course websites or by email-is not acceptable.
+Please be respectful of others.

+Sensitive Material This is a university and you are adults.
 It is possible that we may touch on topics that some students could find sensitive during the semester.
 Given the focus of this course, this seems unlikely, but I alert you nonetheless.